 The mission of the Industrial Engineering Program at Morgan State University is to provide excellent undergraduate and graduate education and research opportunities to a diverse student body among which are African American and Hispanic students, as well as students from urban and other underrepresented communities.
 The Industrial Engineering Program will continuously improve its educational process to nurture and challenge these students to greater levels of engineering achievement and professional contribution to society through excellence and innovation in education, research, experiential learning, and in partnership with industry, government, and the citizens of Maryland.

-The Program Objectives of the ISE department are to prepare future leaders in Industrial Engineering with the knowledge, skills, and tools:
+The Program Educational Objectives of the ISE department are to prepare future leaders in Industrial Engineering with the knowledge, skills, and tools:

-Program Outcomes of the students from our B.S. in IE program are learning outcomes whereby graduates are expected to:
+Student Outcomes of the students from our B.S. in IE program are learning outcomes whereby graduates are expected to: